Skip to main content

 We'll publish comments here and extracts from emails, with permission, in future posts.
 Be anonymous, state your name.
 Just tell us what you think.

-Arbury history.
-Does it enhance understanding of the area and provide a sense of belonging?
+The Arbury area after the establishment of the Hall and Manor Farms, with the Manor Farm field names marked on.
+Does Arbury history enhance understanding of the area and provide a sense of belonging?
 Or is it a bore?
 Should we bury the name and simply insist on being a suburb called 'North Cambridge'?
-Should we celebrate the name, which links back to the oldest human-made landmark in the entire area - the earthwork surrounding a prehistoric village?
-Should we simply pretend we're King's Hedges, because it sounds 'posher' - although some are not keen on the name's hunting origins?
+Should we celebrate the name, which links back to the oldest human-made landmark in the entire area - the earthwork surrounding a prehistoric fort or the equivalent of a prehistoric village?
+Should we simply pretend we're King's Hedges (historically, we are not), no prehistoric links, not historically relevant to the land covered, but it sounds 'posher' - although some are not keen on the name's hunting origins?
 Come and tell us!

 Comments